sovrynn/ecdo/0-FULL-THESIS-BREAKDOWN/oceanic-displacement/README.md

 In contrast, terrain that forms a convex shape has more of a likelihood to streamline through the water, letting the water move around.
 However, this depends on the speed of the water.
 If you have ever stood in the tides of the ocean as they flow out to sea, you'll know that the water, even if it moves around, will first react to obstacles in an upward fashion, with strength proportional to the speed of the water, without exception.

 The earliest chokepoints are all at or under the water.
 This includes all coastlines, since bodies of water form de facto basins.
-These underwater and water-level chokepoints will drive the water above sea level, from which the water will continue to move.
+These underwater and water-level chokepoints will be the first to drive the water above sea level, from which the water will continue to move to other chokepoints.
 For example, note these massive underwater chokepoints to the east of Japan:

 ![x](img/chokepoints.png "japan chokepoints")